ChicagoPark/MRI-Reconstruction/README.md

 Role of CNN(f_theta):
-input data of CNN: `x_hat` through inverse Fourier transform Ouput data of CNN: x
+input data of CNN: `x_hat` through inverse Fourier transform Output data of CNN: x
 Recover image x from y

 How to get zero-filled images